 Outlet 3: 11AM - 9PM (Mon-Sat), 3PM - 9PM (Sun)

 Outlet 1: De Clercqstraat 65, 1053 AD Amsterdam

 Outlet 3: Tussenmeer 73, 1068 EZ Amsterdam

 Outlet 3: +31 020 334 83 51

 10. Wau Maleis Sate Restaurant

 It’s a bit pricey here but they serve really delicious food in relatively huge portions - enough for a large family gathering.
-They serve Malaysian food like fried rice and fried noodles.
-Just a couple of minutes on foot from Amsterdam Central Station.
-Give it a try!
+They serve Malaysian food like fried rice and fried noodles - and of course the classic Nasi Lemak!
+The restaurant is just a couple of minutes on foot from Amsterdam Central Station.

 So there you go, folks!
 A bit of information to get you around Amsterdam.
 There are tons of great places to go to in Amsterdam and this article won't be able to cover it all but at least you get an idea of places to go to.
 And you’ll also find interesting places to visit along the way, so be flexible and enjoy the trip.
 Be as adventurous as you can.